mariajoao722/AdministracaoSistemasProject/README.md

   metadata_startup_script = file("scripts/scriptBackup.sh")
 }
 ```
-The script used to the backup strategies was the `scriptBackup.sh` with the following code:
+The script used for the backup strategies was the `scriptBackup.sh` with the following code:

 ```bash
 #!/bin/bash